An explicit kernel-split panel-based Nystr\"om scheme for integral equations on axially symmetric surfaces: Discretization -- overview II

 Let $B$ denote the partitioned matrix corresponding to the system matrix in~(\ref{eq:inteqFdisc}) and let $B^{(3)}$ denote its block tridiagonal part.
 All entries of $B$ that lie outside of $B^{(3)}$ are evaluated using underlying quadrature.
 The same holds for contributions to entries of $B^{(3)}$ that stem from the second integral in~(\ref{eq:Kastn}).
 Contributions to entries of $B^{(3)}$ that stem from the first integral in~(\ref{eq:Kastn}) are computed via convolution of $D_{\nu n}(r,r')$ with $H_{3n}(r,r')$.
 The functions $H_{3n}(r,r')$ are computed via FFT.
 The functions $D_{\nu n}(r,r')$ are computed via~(\ref{eq:DastRQ}) and the evaluation techniques of Section~\ref{sec:Q}.
 The quadrature weights associated with $D_{\nu n}(r,r')$ are found using the product integration of Section~\ref{sec:real}.

-The discretization of~(\ref{eq:inteqF}) for $r$ and $r'$ both close to the endpoints of $\gamma$ poses an extra challenge.
-In the product integration used for $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$, the supposedly smooth function ${}_2\tilde{F}_1$ of~(\ref{eq:expand3}) may not always be smooth enough for high achievable accuracy.
-Therefore we temporarily refine the panels closest to the $z$-axis by binary subdivision up to eleven times in the direction towards the $z$-axis.
+The discretization of~(\ref{eq:inteqF}) for $r$ and $r'$ both close to the endpoints of $\gamma$ poses an extra challenge related to the rapid variation of ${}_2\tilde{F}_1$ and $\tilde{R}$, see Section~\ref{sec:use}.
+Therefore we temporarily refine the panels closest to the $z$-axis by binary subdivision $n_{\rm sub}$ times in the direction towards the $z$-axis.
 Then we discretize on this refined mesh and interpolate the result back to target- and source points on the global grid.
-This procedure seems to yield fully accurate results and affects entries in the top left $2\times 2$ blocks of $B^{(3)}$ and in the bottom right $2\times 2$ blocks of $B^{(3)}$.
+This procedure seems to yield fully accurate results with $n_{\rm sub}=9$ for $n_{\rm pt}=16$ and affects entries in the top left $2\times 2$ blocks and bottom right $2\times 2$ blocks of $B^{(3)}$.

 High indices $n$, relative to the spacing of points on $\gamma$, also require extra care in the product integration for $\mathfrak{Q}_{n-\frac{1}{2}}(\chi)$.
 This is so since for large $n$, the splittings of Section~\ref{sec:extract} are appropriate only in a narrow zone around $\chi=1$.
 Away from this zone, the functions corresponding to $G^{(0)}$ and $G^{(1)}$ in~(\ref{eq:ex2}) behave badly (become large, converge slowly when expressed as infinite sums, and suffer from cancellation).
 The truncation technique of Section~\ref{sec:use} is not powerful enough to counterbalance this effect on too wide panels.
 This problem, again, is remedied with temporary refinement.
 Each quadrature panel is temporarily divided into at most four subpanels with $n_{\rm pt}$ auxiliary discretization points each.
-The resulting discretization is then interpolated back to target- and source points on the global grid.
+The resulting discretization is then interpolated back to the global grid.
 This procedure affects all entries of $B^{(3)}$.
-Note that the 10th order accurate Kolm--Rokhlin quadrature of Refs.~\cite{Hao14,Youn12} uses at most 24 auxiliary points per panel and per target point for a similar purpose.
+Note that the 10th order accurate Kolm--Rokhlin quadrature of~\cite{Hao14,Youn12} uses at most 24 auxiliary points per panel and per target point for a similar purpose.

 The integer $N$, controlling the resolution in the azimuthal direction via~(\ref{eq:trapezo}), is taken to be proportional to $n_{\rm pan}$ with a constant of proportionality depending on the shape of $\gamma$.
 Note that, for a fixed $N$ and despite all the special techniques used, the cost of computing all entries of $B^{(3)}$ grows only linearly with the number of discretization points on $\gamma$.